ZhenyingZhu/ToDoAndTracker/README.md

 - id
 - name
-- projectId: a foreign key to Project.
+- projectIds: an array of foreign keys to Project.
 Why not create it as a ref, because when create task the project would probably already created.
+Why it is an array because some tasks can belong to multiple different projects. **TODO**: make sure inserting a task to another project also updates the project tasks list
 - priority: notAnalysed, high, medium, low.
-When sort, notAnalysed should show first, as it would be highest priority.
+When sort, notAnalysed should show first, as it would be highest priority
 - step num: used to sort tasks in a project
 - expected start time: a timestamp
 - expected finish time: this is when the task must done.
 By default is the EOD of the start time.